← Insights & Guides · Updated · 8 min read

 Frequently Asked Questions

-Async video-prompt research has participants record video responses to fixed text prompts in a standardized, non-adaptive sequence — every participant answers the same questions in the same order, producing comparable video artifacts.
-Adaptive AI interviews use an AI moderator that probes shallow answers, recovers when participants stall, and follows interesting threads with 5-7 levels of laddering.
-Same capability category, different methodologies, different research output.
+Deterministic AI interviews ask questions along a predetermined track.
+Some use an async video-prompt format — participants record answers to fixed prompts in a set sequence — and others use an interactive voice moderator that probes to a configured depth but follows a scripted path rather than the participant.
+Adaptive AI interviews use a moderator that probes shallow answers, recovers when participants stall, and follows interesting threads with 5-7 levels of laddering, so each conversation diverges based on what the participant actually says.
+Same capability category, different methods, different research output.

-Pick adaptive AI interviews when off-script participant answers are the most valuable signal — exploratory research, motivational understanding, identity drivers, why customers behave as they do.
-The 5-7 level laddering captures contradictions and motivational layers that fixed-prompt formats cannot reach.
-Best fit for product, marketing, CX, and founder teams running research more than 3 times per year.
-User Intuition is the canonical example at $200 per study.
+Pick adaptive when off-script participant answers are the most valuable signal — exploratory research, motivational understanding, identity drivers, why customers behave as they do.
+The 5-7 level laddering captures contradictions and motivational layers that a predetermined question path cannot reach.
+Best fit for product, marketing, CX, and founder teams running research more than three times per year.
+User Intuition is the canonical example at $150 per study.

-Async video-prompt platforms include Outset (~$20K per seat enterprise per buyer-reported references), the canonical pioneer of the format.
-Adaptive AI interview platforms include User Intuition ($200 per study, 4M+ vetted panel, 50+ languages, 5/5 on G2 and Capterra, Customer Intelligence Hub for cross-study compounding) and Strella (chat-first adaptive moderation with rapid theme synthesis).
-Each platform's primary methodology determines the research output you get.
+Deterministic platforms include Outset (an interactive voice moderator with granular, configurable probing that runs along a predetermined track, ~$20K per seat per buyer-reported references) and async-video-prompt tools where participants record to fixed prompts.
+Adaptive AI interview platforms include User Intuition ($150 per study, 4M+ vetted panel, 50+ languages, 5/5 on G2 and Capterra, Customer Intelligence Hub for cross-study compounding).
+Each platform's primary method determines the research output you get.

 Yes.
-Some teams pair the two: async video-prompt for standardized compliance artifacts where regulators or executives want identical-question evidence, adaptive AI for the exploratory layer where the most valuable insight comes from off-script answers.
-The two methodologies complement each other when the research portfolio includes both evidentiary and exploratory questions.
+Some teams pair them: a deterministic format for standardized, comparable, or evidentiary research where identical question paths are the deliverable, and adaptive AI for the exploratory layer where the most valuable insight comes from off-script answers.
+The two methods complement each other when the research portfolio includes both evidentiary and exploratory questions.

 Get Started